dfoley1218/California-Wildfire-Project/README.md

 - **[`tests/test_main.py`](tests/test_main.py)** — API route tests via FastAPI's `TestClient` (backed by httpx), covering the root route and the shape of `/fires/nearby` responses.

 > The route tests in `test_main.py` hit the live database, so PostGIS must be running and populated for them to pass meaningfully.
 The scoring tests have no such dependency.

 ---

+## What's Next

+The core pipeline — notebooks, PostGIS, FastAPI, and the `/risk` endpoint — is complete and tested.
+The scoring weights are currently a hand-set heuristic (see [The Risk Model](#the-risk-model)); the next iteration is gathering ground-truth burn outcomes and fitting them with a logistic regression instead.
+Beyond that: adding terrain (slope/elevation) as a fourth risk factor via the elevation raster already produced in the notebooks, indexing `ST_DWithin` queries for performance, and deploying the API to a public URL alongside the live map.

+---